MSDEVMTL/GlobalAzureBootcamp-2019/Lab0/README.md

 ### Azure CLI

 The Azure CLI is a command-line tool providing a great experience for managing Azure resources.
 The CLI is designed to make scripting easy, query data, support long-running operations, and more.
-Ton install it just follow the instruction based on your platform on the site: [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+To install it just follow the instruction based on your platform on the site: [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

 ![azurecli][azurecli]